-In this paper we present the LibViz system, collaboratively designed with the Department of Computer Science and the Preservation and Conservation Department.
+In this paper we present the LibViz system, collaboratively designed with the Department of Computer Science and the Preservation and Conservation Department of Trinity College Dublin.
 In LibViz, a 3D model of the Old Library is used, along with appropriate types of information visualisation methods that represent a variety of environmental and structural data in a graphic way.
 The aim is to allow the conditions of the Library to be analysed and interpreted as the user interactively navigates through the model.

 The remainder of this paper is organised as follows.
 In the next section we provide background information.
-Section 3 gives an overview of our preparatory work, while Section 4 describes the current state of the application.
-We conclude in Section 5 and discuss further ideas that could make the application as useful as possible.
+Section 3 gives an overview of our preparatory work, while Section 4 describes the current state and Section 5 the evaluation of the application.
+We conclude in Section 6 and discuss further ideas that could make the application as useful as possible.